QxLabIreland/Binaqual/README.md

 ## Validation

-To validate Binaqual, first download the SynBAD dataset from the following link and extract it in the main directory:
+To validate BINQUAL metric, first download the SynBAD dataset from the following link and extract it in the main directory:

 Then, run the model_validation.py script under the validation directory to apply Binaqual on the SynBAD dataset, as used in the paper's experiments.
 The results can then be plotted using the plot.py script.